Sharing is caring!

 Instant Pot Jambalaya is rich, flavorful, and filling.
 This chicken and rice Instant Pot recipe is a breeze to make!
 In my household, we call the Instant Pot a "game-changer."
 Sausage jambalaya never tasted so good.

-I was excited to try the Instant Pot when I first bought it, but nervous at the same time.
+I was excited to try the Instant Pot when I first bought it but nervous at the same time.
 It sat in the box for a few months.
 In addition to my nerves, I was a little skeptical that the Instant Pot would live up to the hype.
+But it did.

 New to cooking with a pressure cooker?
 Try out the Be the Boss of Your Instant Pot Video Course!
 It'll help take the pressure off and ease you into cooking with your Instant Pot.

 - Kielbasa (can use andouille sausage for jambalaya as well)

 This is a wonderful Ninja Foodi rice recipe too--if that is the pressure cooker you like to use.
 This rice, in Ninja Foodi cooks just as nicely as it does in the Instant Pot.
 It will soak up all the sauce, flavors of chicken, sausage, and shrimp.
 Cooking rice in Ninja Foodi is one of my favorites.
 I have both pressure cookers, so I often use both to cook different recipes at the same time.

 Use the pressure cooker lid to make this Ninja Foodi Jambalaya.
 Also, try this Ninja Foodi chicken and rice recipe as well.
 And, while you're at it, my Meatloaf in Ninja Foodi is one of our most popular recipes for a reason!

 Best Rice To Use For Instant Pot Cajun Chicken and Rice

 Shorter grain rice can clump and kind of mush up, and you are not able to use Instant Rice in the pressure cooker.
 It can't tolerate the high pressure.